-Receive Open Door electronically
+Receive Open Door by email

 Why not receive Open Door by email instead of on paper?
-It's easy to read on any device with wifi, at the same time saving on paper and carbon footprint.
-To receive it by email instead of post, visit https:// camcit.co/opendooremail
+It's easy to read on any device with wifi, saving paper and carbon footprint.
+To receive it by email instead of post, visit https://camcit.co/opendooremail

 One copy of Open Door is sent to each council home.
-If you'd like to request another copy for a joint tenant, please email opendoor@cambridge.gov.uk
+To ask to receive a second copy for a joint tenant, email opendoor@cambridge.gov.uk

-An editorial panel of council tenants and leaseholders help to select and edit the content of every edition of Open Door, to ensure it continues to reflect residents' needs and interests.
+A panel of council tenants and leaseholders help select and edit the content of every Open Door edition.
 To get involved, email opendoor@cambridge.gov.uk